LiuYiSong/websocket-cross-server-adapter/FAQ.en-US.md

 The server uses the WebSocket protocol-level ping/pong mechanism.
 The server actively sends a protocol-defined ping frame (control frame) to the client, and the client automatically responds with a pong frame according to the WebSocket protocol, requiring no extra implementation by developers.
 This built-in standard mechanism is mainly used to handle server-side logic, helping the server detect whether the client connection is still alive and clean up invalid connections promptly to release resources.

 The client heartbeat mechanism is implemented at the application layer.
 The client periodically sends a custom “Are you still alive?” (ping) message, and the server replies with a corresponding “You are still alive” (pong) message.
-This mechanism must be implemented by developers in their business logic and mainly serves client-side logic, helping the client confirm whether the server is still online, thus ensuring the client can promptly detect connection issues and respond accordingly.
+This mechanism must be implemented by developers in their business logic and mainly serves client-side logic, helping the client confirm whether itself is still connected, thus ensuring the client can promptly detect connection issues and respond accordingly.

 In summary, the server’s ping/pong is an automatic mechanism at the WebSocket protocol layer mainly for the server to monitor client connection status and manage connections on the server side.